Sakponba Forest Reserve

 About

-Farmland accounts for 62% (3313 hectares) of the reserve, and oil palm production represents 16% (864 hectares) of the landscape.
+Despite a long history of deforestation, the Sakponba Forest Reserve still contains significant biodiversity.
+Located in Edo State, Sakponba is an important producer of palm oil, cocoa, and cassava.
+Farmland accounts for 62% (33132 hectares) of the landscape, and oil palm production represents 16% (8647 hectares).
 Large plantations run by companies including Presco Nigeria Limited and Barnsley Nigeria dominate oil palm production.

 NISCOPS - Creating positive impact for people, planet and progress